NBA Rumors: Dirk Nowitzki Shares His Assessment Of Mavericks Rookie Luka Doncic

 — 105.3 The FAN (@1053thefan) September 11, 2018

-Days before the training camp starts, Dirk Nowitzki revealed that Luka Doncic has already started working in the gym.
+Days before training camp starts, Dirk Nowitzki revealed that Luka Doncic has already started working in the gym.
 Nowitzki personally witnessed Doncic’s passing ability and court vision, as well as how he moves in pick-and-rolls.
-The Mavericks legend said that he loves what he is seeing on Doncic.
+The Mavericks legend said that he loves what he is seeing in Doncic.
 Though Nowitzki is yet to announce when he will retire, he can be assured that he will be leaving the Mavericks in good hands.